[Full Guide] Wiring Battery in Series VS. Parallel

 Increased power output

-Connecting batteries in parallel increases the overall performance of the system, making it suitable for devices with high power requirements.
+Connecting batteries in parallel increases the overall power of the system, making it suitable for devices with high power requirements.

-If one battery in a parallel connection fails, the other batteries can continue to operate, reducing the risk of system failure.
+If one battery in a parallel circuit fails, the other batteries can continue to operate, reducing the risk of system failure.

 Batteries connected in parallel receive the same voltage, reducing the risk of overcharging or undercharging a battery.